Applying for Federal and Brown University Institutional financial aid is a 2 step process:

 |Upon email request only:|

 College Board's Institutional Documentation Service (IDOC)

-Brown does not require an IDOC packet from every family.
-Once you have filed your CSS Profile form, you may receive communication from the College Board providing you with instructions on how to submit the additional documentation requirements listed below.
+Brown does not require an IDOC packet from every family- only upon request.
+Once you have filed your CSS/PROFILE, you may receive an email communication from the College Board providing you with instructions on how to submit any additional requirements through IDOC.
 If you do not receive a request from IDOC, the Office of Financial Aid has enough information to provide an estimated financial aid award at the time of admission.
-If additional information is needed you will notified be by the Office of Financial Aid directly.